"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Discussion

-\textbf{Impact of AIG-SC on Society.} We find that AIG-SC has several self-proclaimed beneficial use cases for creators and consumers (Section~\ref{sec:usecases}).
-In addition to appealing to sexual interests, AIG-SC was described to allow sexual and gender self-discovery, creative artistic expression, community building, and technical learning.
-AIG-SC also allows for content to be created in situations or physical settings that are, as writer Leo Herrera found, \pquote{impossible for average porn creators to capture: stadiums, airports, police stations, graduations, weddings and marathons}~\cite{herrera_synthetic_2025}.
-Since consent is not needed or required, scenes that push the boundaries of humiliation or violence, in scenarios that few would consent to, can now be made using AI.
+Through our conversations to understand who, what, and why people generated AIG-SC (\ref{rq:background}, \ref{rq:content}, \& \ref{rq:motivations}), we find that AIG-SC has several self-proclaimed beneficial use cases for creators and consumers (Section~\ref{sec:usecases}).
+In addition to appealing to sexual interests, AIG-SC was described as allowing sexual and gender self-discovery, creative artistic expression, community building, and technical learning.
+Yet there are also societal implications (outside of AIG-NCC), including labor displacement, content theft, and the perpetuation of unhealthy norms, which some participants offered reflections on.

+\header{Sexual Content Norms} Participants noted that AIG-SC content is predominantly shared online by \pquote{cisgender straight men, which reflects on `male gaze'-y types of thing}~(\Pthirtysix).
+This leads to content that frequently depicts women with unrealistic body proportions, which \Pseven{} characterized as \pquote{Barbies gone wrong...
+I know very few girls that are shaped that way,} and \Pten{} described as a \pquote{misogyny focus on the female body.} They went on to say that \pquote{most of the generated images online are kind of the same.
+You make a very big breasted woman, naked and in the same position as the other seventy ones.} While creators can use AI to enable new forms of content creation, other scholars have similarly suggested that there is the potential for AIG-SC to reinforce harmful gendered stereotypes, normalize highly exaggerated body proportions, and lead to content that is increasingly dehumanizing~\cite{depountiIdealTechnologiesIdeal2023, lapointePresentFutureAdult2025}.

-Recent calls in psychology~\cite{grubbs_pornography_2021} and public health~\cite{grubbs_pornography_2023} lament a lack of mainstream consideration of the effects of sexual content in their fields.
+AIG-SC allows for content to be created in situations or physical settings that are, as writer Leo Herrera found, ``impossible for average porn creators to capture: stadiums, airports, police stations, graduations, weddings and marathons''~\cite{herreraSyntheticGenres22025}.
+Since new content can be generated without physical human involvement, scenes that push the boundaries of humiliation or violence, in scenarios that few would consent to, can now be made using AI.
+Recent calls in psychology~\cite{grubbsPornographyUsePsychological2021} and public health~\cite{grubbsPornographyUsePublic2023} lament a lack of mainstream consideration of the effects of sexual content in their fields.
 We amplify their call for scientific inquiry on the negative and positive effects of AIG-SC, in particular, on individuals, their relationships, and society.
-Such inquiry is necessary to find a balance between the AIG-SC's virtues and harms.
+Such inquiry is necessary to find a balance between AIG-SC's virtues and harms.